 Syntax Element Description connectStringSpec Specifies the connection string for the source recovery catalog, which is the catalog whose metadata is imported.
-DBID integer Specifies the list of DBIDs for the databases whose metadata is imported from the source catalog schema (see Example 2-93).
+DBID integer Specifies the list of DBIDs for the databases whose metadata is imported from the source catalog schema (see Example 2-104).
 When not specified, RMAN merges metadata for all database IDs from the source catalog schema into the destination catalog schema.
 RMAN issues an error if the database whose metadata is merged is already registered in the recovery catalog schema.
-DB_NAME database_name Specifies the list of databases whose metadata is imported from the source catalog schema (see Example 2-93).
+DB_NAME database_name Specifies the list of databases whose metadata is imported from the source catalog schema (see Example 2-104).
 When not specified, RMAN merges metadata for all databases from the source catalog schema into the destination catalog schema.
 RMAN issues an error if the same DBID is registered in both recovery catalogs.
 NO UNREGISTER Forces RMAN to keep imported database IDs in the source catalog schema.
 By default, the imported database IDs are unregistered from source recovery catalog schema.

-Example 2-92 Importing Metadata for All Registered Databases
+Example 2-103 Importing Metadata for All Registered Databases recovery catalog database Password: password connected to recovery catalog database

-In this example, database inst1 contains a 10.2 catalog schema owned by user rcat, while database catdb contains an 11.1 catalog schema owned by user rco.
-RMAN imports metadata for all database IDs registered in reat into the recovery catalog owned by rco.
+In this example, database prod contains a 10.2 catalog schema owned by user rcat, while database catdb contains an 11.1 catalog schema owned by user rco.
+RMAN imports metadata for all database IDs registered in rcat into the recovery catalog owned by rco.
 All target databases registered in rcat are unregistered.